-The main thing is that you’re making changes that you know are worth the effort.
+The main thing is that you’re making changes that you know are well worth the effort.
 Changes that will ultimately help nurse our planet back to health so everyone can live a happier, healthier life right now and in the future.
-It's not an exhaustive list, but it might give you inspiration and ideas about where to start.
+It's not an exhaustive list, but it will give you inspiration and ideas about where to start.

 Food waste – Two of the most significant challenges are buying food that goes uneaten and improper food storage.
 One way to deal with these dilemmas is by planning your meals.
 With meal planning, you’ll have a better sense of what you need to buy and how to store it when you bring it home.
 Some items might need to be frozen or stored in well-sealed containers until you plan to use them.

 It also helps to take inventory of the items in your fridge every week (or more often), so you know what might be on its way to becoming a furry science project.
 Another action to consider is starting a composting routine with items that are no longer edible.

 Plastic and other waste – Avoiding single-use plastic will go a long way to help keep the landfills from overfilling.
 Recycling plastic can be helpful, but it’s better to reuse or repurpose when you can.
 Reusable water bottles and coffee cups are simple ways to reduce waste.
 And remember to bring your reusable bags to the grocery store.

 Household cleaners – Clean indoor environments are vital to our health.
 The problem is traditional cleaning products release harmful chemicals into our air and down our drains.
 I won’t list all the chemicals to avoid, but you can find them listed here.
 Reading labels and researching is the only way to know if what you’re using is safe.